-Some children say they don’t talk to their parents because they aren’t really listened to them.
+Some children say they don’t talk to their parents because they aren’t really listening to them.

 And some children think you aren’t listening if you don’t look at them.